Fixed Parameter Approximations for k-Center Problems in Low Highway Dimension Graphs: Introduction

 It is known~\cite{abraham2011vc} that locally $O(h\log h)$-sparse shortest path covers can be computed for graphs of highway dimension $h$ in polynomial time, if each shortest path is unique.
 We will assume that the latter is always the case, since we can slightly perturb the edge lengths.
-In particular, we may distort distances by less than the difference between any two shortest path lengths.
-This way any $c$-approximation in the perturbed instance also is a $c$-approximation in the original instance.
+In particular, using a folklore method we may distort distances such that any $3/2$-approximation in the perturbed instance also is a $3/2$-approximation in the original instance.
 In the following theorem summarizing our main result, the first given running time assumes approximate shortest path covers.
 In general it is NP-hard to compute the highway dimension~\cite{FeldmannFKP-highway-2015}, but it is unknown whether this problem is FPT.
 If this is the case and the running time is sufficiently small, this can be used as an oracle in our algorithm.

 \begin{thm} For any graph $G$ with $n$ vertices and highway dimension $h$, there is an algorithm that computes a $3/2$-approximation to the \pname{$k$-Center} problem in time $2^{O(kh\log h)}\cdot n^{O(1)}$.
-If locally $h$-sparse shortest path covers are given by an oracle the running time is $3^{kh}\cdot n^{O(1)}$. \end{thm}
+If locally $h$-sparse shortest path covers are given by an oracle, the running time is $3^{kh}\cdot n^{O(1)}$. \end{thm}